 Feast of Blessed Mary MacKillop

 On the 8th of August, we celebrate the Feast of Blessed Mary MacKillop.
-Mary is on the way to becoming Australia's first saint and was the foundress of the Josephite Sisters.
+Mary is Australia's first saint and was the foundress of the Josephite Sisters.
 Her example of love, peace, forgiveness, justice, compassion, kindness and trust challenges each one of us to have the courage to live out the Gospel message of love.

 Feast of the Assumption of Mary

 On the 15th of August, we celebrate the Feast of the Assumption of Mary with a whole school Mass.
 We gather to give thanks and praise for the holy and blessed life of Mary, the Mother of Jesus.
 We celebrate how God has honoured her and welcomed her into Heaven.
 We use Mary's example to inspire us to try to lead faithful lives to earn our eternal resting place in Heaven with her.

 On the 24th of September, we celebrate the Feast of Our Lady of Mercy.
 We recall the selfless compassion of Mary, mother of Mercy and Catherine McAuley, foundress of the Sisters of Mercy.
 We acknowledge and thank all Sisters of Mercy for their dedicated lives of service to God.
 We are challenged to reflect the mercy of God in our lives by what we do and say each day.

 This year we officially opened and blessed the Mercy Assembly Area.

 During December we hold our End of Year/Graduation Mass.
 We thankfully celebrate our time together, the friendships we have made and the knowledge we have gained.
 This is of special importance to Year 6 students, families and staff who are leaving.